GamingWubba93/AncientGatekeepersCraftingChanges/README.md

 # AncientGatekeepersCraftingChanges
 This is my first mod for The Long Dark.
-Currently allows the player to craft the Distress Pistol & Renewable Herbal Tea.
+Allows the player to craft the Distress Pistol, Homemade Soup, & Renewable Herbal Tea.
 This description will become more fleshed out over time as more changes emerge.

 ## Installation